craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Guild of Merchants]]
 	- The Guild of Merchants is a major infrastructure and logistics syndicate and one of the few reasons Alaturmen remains in peaceful Coalition.
 Through price manipulation and inter-organization communication, things are made and moved to where they need to be.
 - [[Ranger's Guild]]
+	- The Ranger's Guild is a tight-knit network of people defending people.
+The main responsibility for any Ranger is the border of the Wildlands, preventing people from wandering to far and threats from wandering too close.
 - [[Guild of Crafters]]
+	- The Guild of Crafters
 - [[Guild of Wizards]]
+	- The Guild of Wizards maintains the largest known collections of knowledge and is the collective body responsible for the major decisions made by each of the guilds.
+In addition to this, the Guild of Wizards works to verify-and-list or remove any and all spellcasters and their knowledge or materials.

 # North Western